Gippsland Ports was established in 1996 to provide a regional service to the local community, visitors and other user groups.

 Click an option below to go to that page

-The areas managed by Gippsland Ports consist of five designated Local Ports and four waterways.
+The areas managed by Gippsland Ports consist of five declared Local Ports and four managed waterways.

 Waterway management responsibilities include navigation, port operations, regulation, security and compliance, boating safety, incident management, emergency response, maritime security, oil spill response and salvage and dredging and sand management.